Franklin Adult Coed Softball Rules (Adopted 2019) amended 4/2023

 at bat or taking the walk to first.
 The walk forces the male batter to

 second.
-Advancement of other base runners are only awarded as a force.
+Advancement of other base runners are only awarded as a force, if the female chooses to bat, the male that was walked stays at first.
 If a male batter is intentionally walked to get to a female batter, the male batter will be awarded second base regardless of if the female bats or not.
 An intentional walk is described as putting the batter on without pitching to them.

 14) Infield fly rule: